Yurik72/ESPHap/README.md

 3. Extract the content of the [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar)  to the Arduino Libraries folder named "wolfssl"

 4. Open any sketch from the examples and compile it.
-Detailed instruction how to upload and pair with Apple can used from the  [Sonoff example](https://github.com/Yurik72/ESPHap/wiki/Build-Sonoff-Basic)
+Detailed instruction how to upload and pair with Apple can used from the  [Sonoff example](https://github.com/Yurik72/ESPHap/wiki/Build-Sonoff-Basic) or [there](https://www.instructables.com/id/Arduino-With-ESP32-and-Native-Apple-HomeKit-Integr/)

 #  wolfssl manual preparation